Bathory (album): Release

+Music and lyrics

+According to the staff of Revolver, Bathory "took the lo-fi shittiness of Venom and added icy Norse paganism to the garbled mix."
+Rob Ferrier of AllMusic described the music on the album as "eerie" and "inaccessible."
+Additionally, he called the lyrics "uncomfortable."
+Daniel Ekeroth, author of the book Swedish Death Metal, described the album's style as "basically a mix of the Satanic party rock of Venom and the energy of San Francisco thrash metal".
+While Bathory leader Quorthon claimed to have not heard Venom before making the album and to be inspired by Black Sabbath, Motörhead, Sex Pistols, and GBH, former drummer Jonas Åkerlund claimed that Bathory was "exclusively" inspired by Venom during these days.

+Artwork and packaging

 The album was originally to be named Pentagrammaton and to have a pentagram on the cover, but this name was scrapped when several people misread it as Pentagon.
 The pentagram was moved to the back and replaced with a re-touched portion of a drawing made by Joseph A. Smith in 1981 for the book Witches by Erica Jong.
 For the writing on the back cover, Quorthon bought a set of rub-on letters in the Old English font; however, he was one letter short ('C'), and as a result, the second 'C' in "Necromancy" was replaced with an 'S'.
 The introduction, "Storm of Damnation", and the outro was also mistakenly left off the track listing.

-The goat on the album cover, taken from a drawing by Joseph Smith, was originally meant to be printed in gold.
+The album's cover artwork was created by the band members themselves out of fragments of horror comics.
+The goat that appears on the cover, taken from a drawing by Joseph Smith, was originally meant to be printed in gold.
 However, this was too expensive to use, so Quorthon asked for it to be as near to gold as possible; the result was a bright yellow color.
 According to Swedish Death Metal, Quorthon thought it looked "awful", and after the first 1000 pressings it was switched to black-and-white.
 The yellow cover has become a collector's item, and is now well known as "Gula Geten" ("The Yellow Goat").

-Musical style

-Daniel Ekeroth, author of the book Swedish Death Metal, described the album's style as "basically a mix of the Satanic party rock of Venom and the energy of San Francisco thrash metal".
-While Bathory leader Quorthon claimed to have not heard Venom before making the album and to be inspired by Black Sabbath, Motörhead, Sex Pistols, and GBH, former drummer Jonas Åkerlund claimed that Bathory was "exclusively" inspired by Venom during these days.